openhab/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 |	112	|	Zusatzwarmw1	|	°C	|	Number:Temperature	|
 |	113	|	Zusatzwarmw2	|	°C	|	Number:Temperature	|
 |	114	|	Rost	|	%	|	Number:Dimensionless	|

+The names of the channels are derived from the data provided from the Guntamatic Heating System.
+Sorry for the German (Austrian ;-)).

 The binding writes the number of channels that are detected during the initialization into the logs.
 Channels provided by the actual Guntamatic Heating System variant, but not supported by the binding, are logged aswell.